scroll-tech/zkevm-circuits/aggregator/README.md

 This is done by compute the RLCs of chunk[i]'s data_hash for `i=0..k`, and then check the RLC matches the one from the keccak table.

-4. chunks are continuous when the are not padded: they are linked via the state roots.
+4. chunks are continuous when they are not padded: they are linked via the state roots.

 for i in 1 ... __k-1__
 ```